Committees and Chairs 2023-24

 Personnel: Thomas Cooper, PsyD; Thomas Collins, EdD; Howard Kunin, PsyD

 Mission: responsible for addressing any HR related issues, complaints, concerns, and compensation changes.

 Legislative: Diane Tennies, PhD; Doug Kimmel, PhD

-Legislative: responsible for monitoring issues affecting psychologists at the State House and in state government.
-The Committee also develops MePA’s annual legislative agenda and supervises the work of the MePA lobbyist.
+Mission: responsible for monitoring issues affecting psychologists at the State House and in state government, develops annual legislative agenda, and supervises the work of the MePA lobbyist.